-What to do with lots of lion’s manes?
+What can you do with lots of lion’s mane mushrooms?

 You can never have too much lion’s mane.
 When we have more than we can possibly eat or fit in our freezer, we simply dehydrate it in our Excalibur, turn it into powder in a blender, then store it in powder form in jars.

 Since mushrooms are about 92% water, you’ll be shocked at how 20 pounds of lion’s mane mushrooms become a relatively small jar of mushroom powder.

 Add your lion’s mane mushroom powder into soups (like our lion’s mane mushroom broccoli potato soup), sauces, and stews to enjoy the brain-boosting benefits and great lion’s mane flavor throughout the year!

 Perhaps our favorite recipe to make with fresh lion’s manes is lion’s mane “crab cakes.”
 Nope, there’s no meat in them.

 Since lion’s mane mushrooms have a very similar taste and texture to crab or lobster meat, this recipe puts those features to work.
 Years back when we first made this recipe for friends, we didn’t tell them what was in it.

 After they’d eaten them and found out there was no crab or lobster meat, they didn’t believe us.
 We had to show them the actual lion’s mane mushroom in our fridge before they realized we weren’t kidding them!

 Step-by-step photos showing you how to make lion’s mane mushroom crab cakes

 There’s certain techniques and tricks required to getting this recipe just right, so we’ve included process photos and extra details to help you along the way: